- 24 uncooked lasagna noodles

 - 1 teaspoon salt

-- 8 cups (2 pounds) shredded Colby-Monterey Jack cheese
+- 8 cups (32 ounces) shredded Colby cheese

-- Spread 1 cup sauce into each of two greased 13x9-in. baking dishes.
-Layer each with four noodles, 1-2/3 cups sauce and 1-1/3 cups cheese.
+- Spread 1 cup meat sauce in each of two greased 13x9-in. baking dishes.
+Layer each with four noodles, 1-2/3 cups meat sauce and 1-1/3 cups cheese.
 Repeat layers twice.

 "This really has a good flavor, but next time I will make a few changes.
 I will add some spices - oregano, basil, parsley and also add a little extra sauce.
 I found that a 13x9 was actually too big, so I used a little bit smaller pan and only 9 noodles.
 For that size pan, it just wasn't enough meat and sauce.
 I did not have a can of diced tomatoes, so I substituted an extra can of tomato sauce.
 I also cooked the noodles, as I've never had any luck with adding uncooked noodles.
 I also intend to only use 3 cups of cheese, as I felt it was a little too much."